evolution-gaming/typescript-bootcamp/assigment/hex2048/Readme.md

 |        2 4 2 4 | 2 4 2 4 |
 |        2 2 4 4 |     4 8 |

-You should develop the game with support radius 2.
-Additionally, you could add radius 3 and 4.

-You have six directions and six keys binding to these directions:

-After press any of the listed keys, all your board shifted in the same direction.

-After each shift, you need to add new numbers to the field in a random position.
-For this purpose, we add a random-number-generator(RNG) server.
+After each shift, you need to place new numbers in the field in a random positions.
+For this purpose, we added a random-number-generator(RNG) server.
 You can start it with the command `yarn rng-server`.
-This server expects that you'll send him your numbers with
+This server expects you to send him your numbers with
 [cube coordinates](https://www.redblobgames.com/grids/hexagons/#coordinates-cube)
-and the server will answer where you should add new numbers.
+and the server will answer where you should place those new RNG numbers.
 RNG-server is working on port 13337.

 Examples: